-Alyson Pope: I think we've answered everything that's still open.
-I know Christa has done a lot of work to type answers to y'all in the Q&A Box behind the scenes since we were a little delayed with the presentation.
-So we will close for today.
-I'm gonna share the screen one more time.
-So you all can be reminded about the Q&A session upcoming on March sixth.
-That will be an opportunity for to address your questions within the next few days we should have the slides, transcript, and written answers to today's questions, and recording from this session posted to the apply for an award page.
-If you have additional questions, you can also always reach out to the CLIR Grants team at recordingsatrisk@clir.org.
-We all monitor the program inbox and do our best to reply promptly.
+Thank you everyone for joining us to today to learn about Recordings at Risk.
+Within the next two weeks, we will have the slides, transcript, written answers to today's questions, and recording from this session posted to the Apply for an Award page.
+If you have additional questions, you can always reach the CLIR Grants Team at recordingsatrisk@clir.org.
+We all monitor the program's inbox, and do our best to reply promptly.

-You can also keep up with us on Twitter at @CLIRgrants.
-We have draft a survey link in the chat.
-If you could complete the survey regarding today's applicant webinar, so we can continue to ensure a successful experience for everyone.
-Don't forget.
-Applications are due April 17, 2024.
-Thanks to all of you, for your interest in our program and attending our session today and bearing with us, while we had some tough technical difficulties at the beginning.
-Apologies again.
-Have a great afternoon and happy grant writing.
+Please Complete the survey regarding today's Applicant Webinar, so we can continue to ensure a successful experience for everyone.
+Don't forget applications are due April 14, 2025!
+Thanks to all of you for your interest in our program and for attending our session today.
+Have a great afternoon and happy grant writing!